trojanz07/SMTP-Client-Express/README.md

 # NOTICE

-The username is the email of the google account you generate your App Key.
+The username is the email of the google account you generated your App Key.
 Also don't forget that the password is the App key you generated.

 # LICENSE